blkFinch/blkfinch.github.io/_notes/Astral Projection Techniques.md

 ## Technique A

 1. Sit in position that is relaxing but not conducive to sleep
-2. In spirit vision perform the LBRP - imagine yourself robed and holding dagger
+2. In spirit vision perform the - imagine yourself robed and holding dagger
 3.  perform middle pillar
 4.  visualize vayu in throat
 5.  vibrate god name YHVH Elohim